Xilinx/brevitas/docsrc/source/user_guide/compile.rst

 * Some operations are currently not supported for compile, such as kth-value that we use for percentile statistics

-* When optimizing PTQ, it is generally suggested to skip the activation calibration part, as it might easily lead to too-many-recompilations errors
+* When optimizing PTQ, it is generally suggested to skip the activation calibration part, as it may lead to too-many-recompilations errors

 * Compiling inference execution might lead to slightly different output compared to eager execution